 - You’d like to have a less expensive policy

 You may switch a Medigap policy at ANY time, as long as an insurance company is willing to sell it to you.
 Your insurance application will be subject to medical underwriting, and there is no obligation on the part of the insurance company to accept you.

 How your new Medigap policy covers the pre-existing conditions depend on how long you already had the Medigap plan.
-There is no waiting period for pre-existing conditions as long as you had the Medigap plan for 6 months or longer.
+There is no waiting period for pre-existing conditions as long as you had the Medigap plan for six months or longer.

-Overall, depending on your health, your Medigap switching options are quite limited.
+Overall, depending on your health, your Medigap switching options may be quite limited.
 Therefore, make a right selection at Medigap Open Enrollment Period.

 Variations in Medicare Supplement Underwriting

 Even though Medicare Supplement Underwriting Guidelines are similar in most respects, there are a few essential differences.
 For example:

 - Some companies will refuse coverage for anyone who has had a heart attack, stroke of any kind or congestive heart failure within the past five years.
 Other companies reduce this period to three, or even to two years.